Types

 ; Vec a -> a

-identity takes any value and returns it unchanged.
-Its type is a -> a, where a can be anything. first takes a vector of any type and returns an element of that type.
-You didn't ask for generics; the compiler figured it out from the code.
+identity takes any value and hands it back untouched.
+Its type is a -> a, where a stands for anything. first takes a vector of any type and returns an element of that type.
+You never asked for generics; the compiler read them out of the code.

 Type Signatures

-You can optionally add a type signature with sig if you want to document a function's type or constrain what the compiler infers.
-This is never required.
-Think of it as a form of documentation that the compiler checks for you.
+You may add a type signature with sig to document a function's type or to constrain what inference is allowed to conclude.
+It is never required.
+Read it as documentation the compiler keeps honest.

 [sig add : Int -> Int -> Int]